-Rabbits make great pets because they are pretty low maintenance and not very expensive.
-Lots of people want a pet bunny, but they want to know how much it is really going to cost to get that pet rabbit and all of the essential tools needed to own and care for a rabbit.
-My family has owned rabbits for decades, so I did all the research of our own records to share with you.
+Rabbits make great pets because they are pretty low maintenance and getting a pet rabbit isn’t very expensive.
+But how much is the total cost of getting a pet rabbit and all of the essential tools needed to own and care for a rabbit?
+My family and I have owned rabbits for decades, so I did all the research of our own records to share with you.

-So, how much is the average total cost of a pet rabbit?
-The average cost for a pet rabbit is about 50 dollars, but that doesn’t include the cost of a rabbit cage, food, bedding, and other essential items to care for your new pet bunny.
-If we add all those upfront costs together, on average a new pet rabbit is going to cost about 300 bucks.
+The average cost for a pet rabbit is $55.33, but that doesn’t include the cost of a rabbit cage, food, bedding, and other essential items to care for your new pet bunny.
+When you add up all the costs of getting a bunny, the average cost is $306, though the cost can range from $68 to $550.

-Now, there are ways to reduce the total you spend on your new rabbit by making some more frugal choices.
-With those more frugal choices, your new pet rabbit could cost as little as 90 dollars!
+Now, there are ways to save money when getting a new rabbit by making some more frugal choices.
+With those more frugal choices, your new pet rabbit could cost as little as $68!

-There are also some pretty nice upgrades you could choose that might make life more luxurious for your bunny, and your life as a bunny caretaker easier, but those upgrades come at a cost of around 550 dollars.
+There are also some pretty nice upgrades you could choose that might make life more luxurious for your bunny, and your life as a bunny caretaker easier, but those upgrades come at a cost of around $550.

 Below I’ve created some tables on the costs of getting a pet bunny.
 After the table, there are a few paragraphs about each of those items to help you better understand if you want to make choose the frugal, average, or quality option when selecting your rabbit tools & supplies.